Schoolboy rugby in Singapore: History

 The rise of sporting culture provided a nurturing environment in which various sports could grow.
-The growth and influence of Rugby on the Singapore community would be recognized following the formation of the All Blues.
+The growth and influence of rugby on the Singapore community would be recognized following the formation of the All Blues.
 Its members consisted of the expatriate community.
-In 1948, Rugby would be recognized formally with the establishment of the Singapore Rugby Union of which in the 1950s, the first civilian team of non-military associations were formed.
+In 1948, rugby would be recognized formally with the establishment of the Singapore Rugby Union of which in the 1950s, the first civilian team of non-military associations were formed.
 However, due to the influence of colonization upon Singapore, this saw many teams having an unbalanced ration of expatriates and locals.
 Hence, the Singapore national team was formed in 1971, to represent the wider community and the nation state.
-In the 1970s, Singapore entered its prime era when the surge of interest and engagement in Rugby resulted in the Singapore team competing against reputable English teams at Jalan Besar Stadium.
+In the 1970s, Singapore entered its prime era when the surge of interest and engagement in rugby resulted in the Singapore team competing against reputable English teams at Jalan Besar Stadium.
 As players improved in their skillsets, this resulted in the cultivation of talented coaches and players.
-Spilling over, Rugby progressed rapidly in schools and clubs as this nurtured the development of Rugby among youths.
+Spilling over, rugby progressed rapidly in schools and clubs as this nurtured the development of rugby among youths.

 In 1995, the Singapore Rugby Union would undergo major changes in their administration with the employment of Peter Rendall, their first Chief Executive Officer.
-Inheriting the Singapore Rugby Union at its lowest in the Asia Rugby standings, along with its bleak outlook of only 10 schools playing Rugby, Rendall would implement various measures to spur the growth of local Rugby.
-To do so, Rendall aimed at becoming the top team in the region by increasing the amount of schools playing Rugby.
-With the support of multifarious Rugby clubs in Singapore, Rugby clinics were being organized on the weekend for students.
-In 1998, the interest in Rugby increased tremulously as the total number of schools playing Rugby increased to 100.
-The Singapore Rugby Union also aimed to increase the interest of Rugby by collaborating with international universities for exchange programmes in 2002.
-The improvement of Rugby clinics also organized a free touch and contact Rugby programme in 2006, hence resulting in an increase of another 100 participating schools.
+Inheriting the Singapore Rugby Union at its lowest in the Asia Rugby standings, along with its bleak outlook of only 10 schools playing rugby, Rendall would implement various measures to spur the growth of local rugby.
+To do so, Rendall aimed at becoming the top team in the region by increasing the number of schools playing rugby.
+With the support of multifarious rugby clubs in Singapore, rugby clinics were being organized on the weekend for students.
+In 1998, the interest in rugby increased tremulously as the total number of schools playing rugby increased to 100.
+The Singapore Rugby Union also aimed to increase the interest of rugby by collaborating with international universities for exchange programmes in 2002.
+The improvement of rugby clinics also organized a free touch and contact rugby programme in 2006, hence resulting in an increase of another 100 participating schools.